 The journey of a thousand miles begins with a single step.

-It may be spanning a couple of kilometres or couple of hundreds, it all begins with a single step.
+It may be spanning a couple of kilometers or couple of hundreds, it all begins with a single step.
 Put one foot in front of the other again and again and again AND again, and voila you will reach your destination sooner or later.
 It is advised to be fit both physically and mentally for a trek especially while scaling difficult ones and don’t just think of winging it.
 Being prepared in general puts you in a much better position in the wild and reduces the risk of getting hurt.

 However, trekking for me has always been more about the willpower than any physical stamina.
 Yes, you need physical fitness but after a certain level, it’s the mental fortitude that counts!
 Willing to push yourself every step of the way can be a deciding factor of where you turn out to be!
 Be it in trek or life in general!